 WHAT IS HUMANITY?

-BUT EVERYTHING HAS CHANGED somewhere between March to April WHERE CORONAVIRUS WAS SPREADING ALL OVER THE GLOBE The coronavirus hit us by surprise and consumed us within months.
-Nobody predicted that it would kill so many people, force countries to lockdown, shut schools and public places and put our life on hold.
+Everything changed somewhere between March to April where coronavirus started creating wreak havoc and was spread all over the globe.
+The coronavirus hit us by surprise and consumed us within months.
+Nobody predicted that it would kill so many people, force countries to lockdown, shut schools and public places, and put our lives on hold.
 It hit us and now it is everywhere.
-It made the whole world bleed and spreading like wildfire
+It made the whole world bleed and spreading like wildfire.

 THERE ARE PEOPLE WHO HAVE SERVED HUMANITY AT ITS BEST